bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.5in" height="3.0541666666666667in"} -->

-##### Page 3, last page of jQuery v1.13.2 User Interface Download.
+<h5>Page 3, last page of jQuery v1.13.2 User Interface Download.</h5>

-### Basic Overview: Using jQuery UI on a Web Page
+<h4>Basic Overview: Using jQuery UI on a Web Page</h4>

 Next, open up index.html from the downloaded zip in a text editor.
-You\'ll see that it references your theme, jQuery, and jQuery UI.
+You&apos;ll see that it references your theme, jQuery, and jQuery UI.
-Generally, you\'ll need to include these three files on any page to use the jQuery UI widgets and interactions:
+Generally, you&apos;ll need to include these three files on any page to use the jQuery UI widgets and interactions:

 ```